CalebJohn/joplin-filesystem/README.md

 Currently the Joplin Filesystem is readonly, but that will eventually change if there is interest.

 ## Overview
 This is a simple system that takes advantage of the hierarchical layout of notebooks in Joplin.
 Essentially it's a translation layer between the filesystem primitives and the Joplin API.
+Put simply, this allows you to select a folder on your computer and access all of your Joplin notes/notebooks as if they were stored in that folder.

+(Only tested on Ubuntu 20.04 with Python 3.7)

 ### Layout
 ```